This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 11. Too Good To Go

-Unlike most of the tech on this list, Too Good To Go is a service you can start using right now.
+Too Good To Go is food waste technology you can start using today.
 Simply download their app to find participating food vendors near you.

-This Copenhagen-based app launched in 2016 and has rapidly grown to reach millions of users in 17 countries.
+Launched in 2016, this Copenhagen-based app has rapidly grown to reach millions of users in 17 countries.
 The company saves more than a whopping 100,000 meals a day.

 12. Flashfood